TheCahyag/MinecraftAnimation/README.md

 * When a user updates a frame it would be cool to show the additions and deletions.
    * Additions being when a block goes from air to not air
    * Deletions being when a block goes from not air to air
+   * And if a block changes that would be both a deletion and an addition

 ## Random Notes for me
 If Sponge changes the blocks at a chunk that isn't loaded and there's no one to see the changes,